 What is a package manager?

 Cydia has been around almost as long as jailbreaking iOS devices has.
-It’s the package manager that’s typically at the front of every jailbreak, however often mocked for its outdated design, abandonment by its creator.
+It’s the package manager that’s typically at the front of every jailbreak, however has since been abandoned by its creator.
 This package manager is unrecommended due to its age and traditional style, it may not appeal to newer users as much as a package manager like Sileo might do, and suffers from a lot of “Quality of Life” issues.